microsoft/vscode-docs/docs/editor/debugging.md

 ### Data breakpoints

 If a debugger supports data breakpoints they can be set from the **VARIABLES** view and will get hit when the value of the underlying variable changes.
-Data breakpoints are shown with a red octagon in the **BREAKPOINTS** section.
+Data breakpoints are shown with a red hexagon in the **BREAKPOINTS** section.

 ## Debug Console REPL